 "I'd rather entrust the government of the United States to the first 400 people listed in the Boston telephone directory than to the faculty of Harvard University." -- William F. Buckley, Jr.

 I'm not the only one to notice the dumbing-down trend.
 I'm not even the first; in 2009 The Boston Globe wrote a column that called those 30 years old and younger the "dumbest generation."
-Click on the link below to read the whole piece.
-For those who want just a summary, here are the eight reasons cited by the author:
+The column is no longer on the Globe's website, so as a summary, here are the eight reasons cited by the author:

 Yikes!
 According to Peter McAllister, the author of Manthropology, we are both weaker and dumber than our ancestors.
 If through some form of time travel we could meet those who lived before us, and we didn't have our prescription drugs, eyeglasses and other physical aids, or fancy gadgets, we'd have no advantage over them; in any physical or intellectual contest, they would win.
 In that sense we are not evolving, but devolving.
 This goes a long way towards explaining some of the stupid things in modern-day society, from the lottery to the immature politicians we keep on electing.